MileHacker Logo

 Budget Eateries & Street Food

 Fast food chains are plentiful in Homestead/Florida City.
-Small, independent family-run restaurants offer good value.
+Small, independent family-run restaurants are a good deal.

 • Family-run establishments.